National swimmers Joseph Schooling, Quah Zheng Wen get extension of NS deferment

 In April, the president of the Tokyo Olympics organising committee said that the Games would be cancelled if the pandemic was not brought under control by next year.

-Culture, Community and Youth Minister Edwin Tong said in a Facebook post on Tuesday that he was "pleased" that the swimmers' applications were approved.
+Culture, Community and Youth Minister Edwin Tong said in a Facebook post on Tuesday that he was "very happy" that the swimmers' applications were approved.

 "The Government is fully supporting their training and preparation in their bid for Olympic success," he said.